JoanPedro/ROS-Ambient-Setup/README.md

 Download the course singularity image from this link: <a href= "https://surfdrive.surf.nl/files/index.php/s/pp59nr2PLr2QGNg/download"> hrwros-09.simg </a> (note: this file is approximately 1.1 GB, so the download may take a while).

-Warning: Some students have reported this file getting renamed during or after download.
-Please confirm this file is called hrwros-09.simg and is placed in your Downloads folder.

 # Verify the image downloaded successfully

 Now verify that the Singularity image downloaded successfully by following these steps.